thehamzarocks/brainylog/README.md

 Add information:
 > $ brainylog a l The small bananas are my favorite.

-The a command tells **brainyLog** to add some info.
+The a command tells **brainyLog** to log some info.
 The l is an argument that tells **brainyLog** to add whatever comes after it to the logs.

 Add tasks:
 >$ brainyLog a t l Bake a cake.
 This works the same as the above command, except it adds a task "Bake a cake."
-The task is in the created state.
+The task is in the created state by default.

 Retrieve information:

+>$ brainyLog g
+This simply retrieves all the logs that haven't been deleted.

 >$ brainylog g l bake cake.
-> BrainyLog: 1 Result.
-> [1] (2020-06-29T00:24:09+05:30)[1593370449183.0](T-0)541763e0-e38d-4e10-9522-0e5212ced4b7>Bake a cake.
+> Bake a cake.
+[0]

 The g command tells **brainyLog** to retrieve all lines that match some of the keywords that come after l.
-The lines are retrieved along with their uuid and some other metadata.
+The lines are retrieved along with a number that can let you access the line directly using this number - more on this later.

 You can use the nm argument to tell **brainyLog** not to display any metadata:
 >$ brainyLog g nm l cake